Seahawks on brink of playoffs after 21-7 win over Vikings

-SEATTLE (AP) - Bobby Wagner blocked Dan Bailey's field goal attempt midway through the fourth quarter, sparking the Seahawks to two late touchdowns and a 21-7 win over the Minnesota Vikings on Monday night, Seattle's fourth straight victory.
+SEATTLE (AP) - Bobby Wagner leaped over the line of scrimmage, swatted Dan Bailey's field goal attempt and sparked the Seattle Seahawks to two late touchdowns.

+Whether or not what Wagner did was entirely legal, he frankly didn't care.

+"I'm not stressing about that.
+I made the play.
+They called what they called," Wagner said.
+"There's times in games where things happen all the time.
+I'm not stressing on it.
+It was a big block and we'll definitely take it.
+It was amazing."

+Wagner's block midway through the fourth quarter was the catalyst in a 21-7 win over the Minnesota Vikings on Monday night that pushed Seattle to the brink of a playoff berth.

-Chris Carson followed the blocked kick with a 2-yard TD run with 2:53 left, and Justin Coleman provided the capper with a 29-yard fumble return touchdown 18 seconds later.
+Chris Carson followed the blocked kick with a 2-yard TD run with 2:53 left, and Justin Coleman capped off the Seahawks' fourth straight victory with a 29-yard fumble return for a touchdown 18 seconds later.

 What was an ugly and mostly forgettable first three quarters turned into a Seattle party in the fourth as the Seahawks (8-5) moved to the brink of wrapping up a wild-card spot in the NFC.
 One win in Seattle's final three games - including matchups with lowly San Francisco and Arizona - should be enough to put the Seahawks into the postseason.

+"It's really about the defense.
+I loved the way they played, they played so hard and so spirited," Seattle coach Pete Carroll said.
+"It was almost poetic after last week's game that Bobby would get to block the field goal and he pulled it off and did it.
+That was an incredible play."

 Minnesota (6-6-1) twice had scoring chances in the fourth quarter when it was still a one-score game but was turned away each time.
-Minnesota's chances of winning the NFC North took a major hit, but the Vikings still hold the No. 6 spot in the NFC.
+Minnesota's chances of winning the NFC North took a major hit with its second straight loss, but the Vikings still hold the No. 6 spot in the NFC.

-Wagner has been one of the top linebackers in the NFL this season, but it was a debatable special teams play that made the difference.
-The question was whether his leap over the line of scrimmage was legal to block Bailey's 47-yard field goal attempt with 5:38 left.
+"Part of it is being better on third downs.
+We haven't really done a good job there.
+Part of it is being better in the red zone," Vikings coach Mike Zimmer said.
+"We had the ball on the 2-yard line and didn't score."

+But much of the conversation centered on Wagner's block of Bailey's 47-yard attempt with 5:38 left and whether it was entirely legal.
 Wagner's jump through a gap in Minnesota's offensive line was fine, but it appeared he used his teammates to gain leverage, which allowed him to come through and block the kick.
 A flag was initially thrown but was picked up by the officials.

+Wagner said he attempted it four times in practice without a problem but acknowledged it could be tough to pull off the play during the fourth quarter of a tight game.

+"When I did it in practice I was pretty fresh," Wagner said.

 Minnesota hung around despite failing to run a play in Seattle territory until there was 4:16 left in the third quarter.
 Cousins was 20 of 33 for 208 yards, most of that coming late.
 But he failed to get the Vikings into the end zone from inside the Seattle 5 while trailing 6-0 early in the fourth quarter.